carbon-language/carbon-lang/docs/design/classes.md

 ### Destructors

-Every non-abstract type is destructible, meaning has a defined destructor function called when the lifetime of a value of that type ends, such as when a variable goes out of scope.
+Every non-abstract type is _destructible_, meaning has a defined destructor function called when the lifetime of a value of that type ends, such as when a variable goes out of scope.
 The destructor for a class may be customized using the `destructor` keyword: